Open-Pectus/Open-Pectus/openpectus/lsp/LspReadme.md

 - pylsp_completions
   - This works well.
 Also consider pylsp_completion_item_resolve for more details to the suggestions https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_completion

+- Figure out how do disable textDocument/codeLens, textDocument/foldingRange and textDocument/documentHighlight.
+  There is a lot going on when typing.
+Many requests being sent and then cancelled from the client.
+So we don't want unused requests in the mix.

 Calls not  yet hooked up, order not confirmed, expected to be anytime
 - pylsp_folding_range